-Black Mirror‘s Charlie Booker & Annabel Jones on TV’s Most Twisted Show
+Black Mirror‘s Charlie Brooker & Annabel Jones on TV’s Most Twisted Show

 British sci-fi series Black Mirror reflects with chilling plausibility myriad ways in which technology brings out the worst in human behavior — one freestanding episode at a time.
 Creator Charlie Brooker and producer Annabel Jones, in Los Angeles on a break from shooting the fourth season of their Netflix limited series, say they hate repeating themselves and love the anthology format.
 "It's lunacy but by doing each episode as a one-off 50-minute film, we're able to take an idea and blow it up within that one episode and not have to worry about creating an arc that sustains for multiple seasons," Jones explains.
 "In that way, it's very liberating.
 You can be more idea-driven."